inter-action/blog/others/typescript/typescript.md

-# Title: 听我吹牛B ?
-sub title - General introduction to Programming language
+# Title: General introduction to Programming language

 # why the heck is this written in english:
 *lazy guy*, hate to type, hate to translate things in my head